Wxkyle/react-certification/react-cert/README.md

 ## State Management
 [x].
 Create a new branch called `state-management` and checkout this branch.
 2. Refactor your app to use state management (use Jotai).
 You should at least have categories and viewed jokes stored in this state Store.
+Redux.
 3. If you choose to use Redux, create actions and reducers to correspond with your data model.
 If you have choosen a different state management option, set up you app to utilize the applicable management options.
 4. Use the `Jokes` page to display all of the jokes that the user has looked at or selected.
     - Create a way to display every joke that the user has view